GravityPDF/gravity-pdf-documentation/docs/v6/templates/formal-letter.md

 ## Limitations

 *Formal Letter* can be used with all Gravity Forms.
 You'll have access to your form data for use in the letter through Gravity Forms Merge Tags.
-For more information see the [Gravity Forms Merge Tags documentation](https://www.gravityhelp.com/documentation/article/merge-tags/).
+For more information, see the [Gravity Forms Merge Tags documentation](https://www.gravityhelp.com/documentation/article/merge-tags/).

 ## Configuring

 All PDF templates have common settings that can be configured, such as font, security and PDF attachments, and we recommend [reviewing the PDF setup guide](../users/setup-pdf.md) to get a better understanding on all the available settings.
-All template-specific configuration is done from the *Template* tab and below you'll find detailed information about each option available in *Formal Letter*, what it does and how it alters the generated PDF.
+All template-specific configuration is done from the *Template* tab, and below you'll find detailed information about each option available in *Formal Letter*, what it does and how it alters the generated PDF.

 ### Standard Information

 ![The letter field positions](https://resources.gravitypdf.com/uploads/2017/04/field-positions-1-1.png)

 #### Greeting Salutation (1)
 * The opening greeting for your letter.
-If you've set the [Recipient's Name](#recipient-name) the following Merge Tags are available for use: `{prefix}`, `{firstname}`, `{surname}`, `{suffix}`.
+If you've set the [Recipient's Name](#recipient-name-7) the following Merge Tags are available for use: `{prefix}`, `{firstname}`, `{surname}`, `{suffix}`.
-* Instead of using the recipient's full name you can also use `Dear {prefix} {surname}`.
+* Instead of using the recipient's full name, you can also use `Dear {prefix} {surname}`.
 * If you don't know the recipient's name use `To whom it may concern` or `Dear Sir or Madam`.
 * Note: American English usually uses a colon instead of a comma at the end of the greeting.

 #### Letter Subject (2)
 * Include a brief summary about your letter.
-The Subject will be included below your [Greetings Salutation](#greeting-salutation) and above your [Letter Body](#letter-body).
+The Subject will be included below your [Greetings Salutation](#greeting-salutation-1) and above your [Letter Body](#letter-body-3).
 * You might like to append your subject with "Re:" or "Subject:" and/or write it in capital letters.
-* If you leave this setting blank it won't be included in the PDF.
+* If you leave this setting blank, it won't be included in the PDF.

 #### Letter Body (3)
 * The main body of your letter.
 Use the full-featured rich text editor to format the letter how you want.
 You can easily integrated data captured from your users by using Merge Tags.
-* You should excludes salutations, addresses and signatures as they are handled by other settings.
+* You should exclude salutations, addresses and signatures as they are handled by other settings.

 #### Closing Salutation (4)
 * This text appears right after the body of your letter.
 * `Yours sincerely` is a common closing salutation.
-Outside the US, if you don't know the recipient's name `Yours faithfully` should be used.
+Outside the US, if you don't know the recipient's name, `Yours faithfully` should be used.

 #### Date Format (5)
 * Select the date format that is shown in the letter.
 The date shown on the PDF is taken from the entry submission date.